Berlin police investigate Roger Waters for possible incitement over concert outfit | Law-Order

 Once the police investigation is concluded, the case will be handed to Berlin prosecutors, who would decide whether to pursue any charges.

-Last year, the Polish city of Krakow cancelled gigs by Waters because of his sympathetic stance toward Russia in its war against Ukraine.
+Last year, the Polish city of Krakow canceled gigs by Waters because of his sympathetic stance toward Russia in its war against Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)